SettleMint

 Configure equity collateral

-The CollateralComplianceModule checks that the token contract's OnchainID identity holds a valid collateral claim before permitting minting operations.
-The claim must contain a collateral amount that meets or exceeds the required ratio relative to the post-mint total supply.
+The CollateralComplianceModule checks the token contract's OnchainID identity before minting.
+The identity must hold a valid collateral claim.
+The claim amount must meet or exceed the required ratio against the post-mint total supply.
+Regular transfers skip this check.

 • Configurable proof topic – Specify which ERC-735 claim topic represents collateral proofs